digidemlab/digidemlab.github.io/_projects/digidem-guide-en.markdown

 - text: Digidem Guide’s aim is to bring democracy into everyday life.
 We bring the best digital tools available into one space, so you can find the right one for your needs.
   image:
 contact:
-- name: Sara Woodgate
-  image: "/uploads/sarapresentationsbild1.gif"
-  job: Project Coordinator
-  mail: sara@digidemlab.org
-- name: Jennie Lindell
+- name: Petter Joelson
-  image: "/uploads/jennie.png"
+  image: "/uploads/petter2-crop.gif"
-  job: Project Coordinator
-  mail: jennie@digidemlab.org
+  mail: petter@digidemlab.org
 partner-text: Digidem Guide was initially developed by an international team of designers, researchers and communication strategists during a two week workshop at Medialab Prado in Madrid.